frida/frida/CONTRIBUTING.md

 ### Rule

-It's ok to leave **one** blank line here and there if needed to separate semantically distinct blocks of code or improve readability (some example later).
-Just, don't abuse that and never leave more than one blank line.
+It's encouraged to leave **one** blank line when needing to separate semantically distinct blocks of code or improve readability (some examples later).
+Just don't abuse that and never leave more than one blank line.
+(Except for Python code, which should follow the recommendations in PEP-8.)

 #### Wrong

 ```
-static void function_one(void)
+static void
+function_one (void)
 {
   ...
 }

-static void function_two(void)
+static void
+function_two (void)
 {
   ...
 }